 You also may have to be prepared to dash out to a showing at a moment’s notice.
 House hunting is a lot of hurry-up-and-wait, so to mitigate any split-second instant-regret decisions, come prepared.

 Know your budget, preferences, and red flags ahead of time.
 Be sure of what you consider make-it-or-break-it points.
 If you are indecisive, you will miss out.

 6. Offer more than just money

 To get the house, you may need to have more on the table than just money.
 Some sellers are looking for a guaranteed closing date or fast sale, while others want a flexible occupancy date to have extra time to move out.
 If you can make the seller’s life easier in some way, don’t hesitate to make this known.

-There are many other fees involved in buying and selling houses, such as title fees and real estate commission.
-If you have the means, you can offer to pay these too to sweeten the deal.
+There are many other fees involved in buying and selling houses, such as title fees and real estate commissions.
+If you have the means, you can offer to pay these, too, to sweeten the deal.

 7. Have patience

 The issue with hot housing markets is that if you are not super-rich, on top of it 24/7, and very lucky, you may find yourself outbid time and again.
 Don’t be surprised if it takes months to find a house.
 In today’s market, some people end up searching for up to half a year for a place.

 While you might get tired of getting outbid, don’t settle.
 You need to be patient, or you will end up in a place that you will come to resent.